simonliuanu/SmartCity/items/report.md

     * If a resolution isn't found within two/three days, or there is clearly no prospect of a resolution, discuss with the lab tutor and/or the teaching team.

-* Work-Related Conflic Resolution Protocols
+* Work-Related Conflict Resolution Protocols

     * A group member will discuss the situation with the affected member and attempt to find a solution.
     * If a quick solution isn't found, the group will meet and attempt to find a solution that helps the affected member without unreasonably affecting the other group members.